Code-Institute-Submissions/windsurf_event/README.md

   * As a user - I am able to access the site on mobile or tablet and have a similar experience as a desktop device
   * As a user - I register for a surf event
   * As a user - I am able to see all registerd surf event attendees
-  * As a user - I am able to see the details the registered event
+  * As a user - I am able to see the details for the registered event

 Features
 -----------------------------------------